Lao Coffee Varieties and Production

 Many of these cafes have become popular brands, promoting Lao coffee both domestically and internationally.

-Naked Espresso pioneered serving café-style specialty coffee, raising standards in Vientiane.
+Naked Espresso pioneered serving cafe-style specialty coffee, raising standards in Vientiane.

 Le Trio Coffee highlights regional blends from the Bolaven Plateau and Xieng Khouang.